 - Department of the Interior—National Park Service

-- Heritage Preservation Services: helps our nation's citizens and communities identify, evaluate, protect, and preserve historic properties for future generations of Americans.
+- Historic Preservation Services: helps our nation's citizens and communities identify, evaluate, protect, and preserve historic properties for future generations of Americans.
 Located in Washington, DC, the Division provides a broad range of products and services, financial assistance and incentives, educational guidance, and technical information in support of this mission.
 Its diverse partners include State Historic Preservation Offices, local governments, tribes, federal agencies, colleges, and nonprofit organizations.

 - National Register of Historic Places: The National Register of Historic Places is the official list of the Nation's historic places worthy of preservation.
 The National Register is administered by the National Park Service, which is part of the U.S. Department of the Interior.